 During the Track Record Period, the Group (i) endorsed certain bills receivable for the settlement of trade and other payables; and (ii) discounted certain bills receivable to banks for raising of cash.
-In the opinion of the directors, the obligations to the corresponding counterparties were discharged in accordance with the commercial practice in the PRC and the risk of the default in payment of the endorsed and discounted bills receivable is low because all endorsed and discounted bills receivable are issued and guaranteed by the reputable PRC banks.
+In the opinion of the directors, the Group has transferred the significant risks and rewards relating to these bills receivable, and the Group's obligations to the corresponding counterparties were discharged in accordance with the commercial practice in the PRC and the risk of the default in payment of the endorsed and discounted bills receivable is low because all endorsed and discounted bills receivable are issued and guaranteed by the reputable PRC banks.
+As a result, the relevant assets and liabilities were not recognised on the Financial Information.
 The maximum exposure to the Group that may result from the default of these endorsed and discounted bills receivable at the end of each reporting period are as follows:

-At December 3 At September 30, 2009 2010 2011 2012 RMB'000 RMB'000 RMB'000 RMB'000 Settlement of trade and other payables 124,524 397,635 170,974 477,622 Discounted bills for raising of cash 228,515 229,590 507,883 105,899 Outstanding endorsed and discounted bills receivable with recourse 353,039 627,225 678,857 583,521
+At December 31, At September 30, 2009 2010 2011 2012 RMB'000 RMB'000 RMB'000 RMB'000 Settlement of trade and other payables 124,524 397,635 170,974 477,622 Discounted bills for raising of cash 228,515 229,590 507,883 105,899 Outstanding endorsed and discounted bills receivable with recourse 353,039 627,225 678,857 583,521